hieifyd/portfolio/FinalProject2.md

 Financing.
 Whether customers can get loan, or post services.

-6. Anything you would change to make this website a better one?
+*6. Anything you would change to make this website a better one?*

 Introduce what’s the different between EV and others.
 For normal customers